pascualcam/tour-de-tour/README.md

-# Un tour de tour
+# tour de tour
-Will be adding interesting cycling metric explorations into this repository 🚲
+Analysis and exploration of cycling metrics from the Tour de France editions 1903-2018 🚲